anhs/Spacy/README.md

 # Spacy
-This is my very first simple game/personal project Please zip all the files, open them in eclipse, and run from SpaceApple.java Here's a demo of the game on Youtube:https://www.youtube.com/upload
+This is my very first simple game/personal project.
+Please zip all the files, open them in eclipse, and run from SpaceApple.java.
+Here's a demo of the game on Youtube: https://www.youtube.com/watch?v=bXTTIjJ5sxg&feature=youtu.be